elmotec/codemetrics/README.rst

 Mine your SCM for insight on your software.
 A work of love inspired by `Adam Tornhill`_'s books.

-Code metrics is a simple Python module that leverage your source control management (SCM) tool to generate insight on your code base.
+Code metrics is a simple Python module that leverage pandas and your source control management (SCM) tool togenerate insight on your code base.

 - pandas_: for data munching.
 - lizard_: for code complexity calculation.